 Each Tuesday before midday (GMT), from the 15th of April 2014, five words will be posted on this competition page.
 Entrants will have one week to compose and submit poems that must include all five words given for that week.

-A prize of 500 euro will be awarded to one winner, and if available, then invited to read at Ó Bhéal’s eighth anniversary event, on Monday 13th of April, 2015 (an additional travel fee of 100 euro plus B&B accommodation will be provided for this).
+A prize of 500 euros will be awarded to one winner, and if available, invited to read at Ó Bhéal’s eighth anniversary event on Monday 13th of April, 2015 (an additional travel fee of 100 euro plus B&B accommodation will be provided for this).
 The shortlisted poems and winning entry will also be published in Five Words Vol VIII – the next annual anthology of five word poems, launched at the same event.

 This year’s judges are Billy Ramsell and Jennifer Matthews.
 A shortlist of twelve poems including the overall winner will be announced during the first week of March, 2015.